smallTigerCoder/gitDemo/README.md

 - **GitHub Repo**: [https://github.com/smallTigerCoder/gitDemo](https://github.com/smallTigerCoder/gitDemo)
 - **GitHub Token**: Injected via `Info.plist`, not hardcoded or committed.

 Thank you for reviewing this submission!
-I am excited about the opportunity to join Money Forward and contribute to its mission with my iOS expertise and product mindset.
+I am excited about the opportunity to join you and contribute to its mission with my iOS expertise and product mindset.